Samillion/skyforge-yagpdb/README.md

 [Only once] You ***have to*** save or run this command at the beginning of any hour of the day, otherwise the announcements won't be accurate later on.

-This is a limitatation of YAGPDB not having the option to control when exactly you can run the command.
-So for example, if you save it on `4:35:20 PM`, the script will check every hour on `X:35:20` and that will mean Happy Hour announcements will be late as well.
+This is a limitation of YAGPDB not having the option to control when exactly you can run the command.
+So for example, if you save it on `4:35:20 PM`, the command will check every hour on `X:35:20` and that will mean Happy Hour announcements will be late as well.

 So at any hour of the day, just save or run the command at `HH:00:00` so that it would run at the start of every hour.